Azure-for-Startups/Content/README.md

 ##Intelligence & Analytics
 -	**[Stream Analytics] (http://azure.microsoft.com/en-us/services/stream-analytics/)** - Overview of Azure stream analytics, low-cost solutions to gain real-time insights from devices, sensors, infrastructure, and applications
 -	**[Additional Intelligence and Analytics services] (https://azure.microsoft.com/en-us/services/?sort=popular&filter=intelligence-analytics)** – HDInsight, Machine Learning, Data Factory, Log Analytics, Data Catalog, Power BI Embedded, Data Lake store and much more.
 -       **[Get started with Microsoft Cognitive Services] (https://channel9.msdn.com/Events/Connect/2016/102)** – Learn how to easily add powerful artificial intelligence capabilities to your applications with Microsoft Cognitive Services.
-See Cognitive Services for more information: http://www.microsoft.com/cognitive.
+See [Cognitive Services] (http://www.microsoft.com/cognitive) for more information.
 -      **[Cognitive Services: Making AI Easy] (https://channel9.msdn.com/Events/Machine-Learning-and-Data-Sciences-Conference/Data-Science-Summit-2016/MSDSS08)** – The rise of machine learning has produced an explosion of APIs to make your applications more intelligent.
 Learn about more than 20 Cognitive Services APIs.
 You'll see powerful demos, experience the simplicity of calling this code, and get ideas for adding this functionality to your own applications.
 -	.